 - $6,900 medical debt

 - $1,130 arrears on child support

-To learn more about how you can move forward with a better future with a fresh financial start, we invite you to contact our offices today.
-My staff is friendly, knowledgeable and committed.
-They’ll schedule you a free one hour consultation and we can explore your options – many of which you may not even know you had.
+To learn more about how you can move forward with a better future with a fresh financial start, I invite you to contact me today.
+My staff is friendly, knowledgeable, and committed.
+They’ll schedule you a free one-hour consultation and I can explore your options – many of which you may not even know you had.